Last updated March 16th, 2023.

 Ticker Symbol: TYO: 8802

-The Yokohama Landmark Tower, developed by Mitsubishi Estate, is Japan’s second tallest building and forth tallest structure.
+The Yokohama Landmark Tower, developed by Mitsubishi Estate, is Japan’s second-tallest building and fourth-tallest structure.
 It’s one of the Yokohama skyline’s most recognizable buildings.

 Sumitomo Realty & Development

-This Japanese property developer is part of the Sumitomo Group, which has a history going back hundreds of years.
+This Japanese real estate company is part of the Sumitomo Group, which has a history going back hundreds of years.

 Throughout its history, Sumitomo has followed a policy of never selling the properties that it develops.
-In other words, it’s not possible to use them as a traditional property developer wherein you can commission them to develop land that you own.
+In other words, it’s impossible to use them as a traditional property developer wherein you can commission them to develop land you own.

 You can, however, invest in the company through the Tokyo Stock Exchange and gain exposure to its property investments via its stock.

-For investment purposes, Sumitomo ought to be considered as a REIT that develops its own real estate, as opposed to a traditional property developer.
+For practical purposes, Sumitomo Realty ought to be considered as a REIT that develops its own real estate, as opposed to a traditional property developer.

 As mentioned, the Japanese real estate market is a unique investment environment.
 This unwillingness to sell properties that the company develops is simply an expression of this different philosophy regarding property ownership and development.